richarduggelberg/katacoda-git-tutorial/git-tutorial/step8.md

 Now you can stage the file by running the add command: `git add fibonacci.js`{{execute}}

-Okay, so now we are at the last step, actually committing.
-To commit run `git commit -m "feature: Add iterative fibonacci calculation"`{{execute}}

 #### Examples
 Adds all changes files: